agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 importance, between located on a tall ridge, and its loss prevented communication between operators on different sides of it.
-This communication partition continued until agents could ascend the ridge to deploy a temporary station, a difficult challenge that may have diverted operators from other duties.
-This story demonstrates the potential for widespread system failure due to the loss of a single system component.
+This communication partition continued until agents could ascend the ridge to deploy a temporary station, a challenge that presumably diverted operators from other duties.
+This story demonstrates the potential for fairly widespread system failure due to the loss of a single system component when it is shared by multiple users.

 Some firefighters have described using the low-technology solution of simply shouting messages to each other, as this approach can be cheaper, quicker, and more lightweight than radio-based methods.
-While simple, this actually illustrates an exploitable kind of *spatial locality* principle that generalizes to other parts of the system: in general, agents with a higher need to coordinate their actions will tend to be located more closely to each other, which in turn raises the likelihood they will be able to communicate.
-For instance, this kind of principle motivates the discussion of ad-hoc networking protocols in Chapter CITE.
+While simple, this actually illustrates an exploitable kind of spatial locality principle that generalizes to other parts of the system: in general, agents with a higher need to coordinate their actions will tend to be located closer to each other, which in turn will tend to increase the likelihood they will be able to communicate.
+This kind of principle is a fundamental motivation for the sort of decentralized, ad-hoc networking protocols considered in Chapter CITE.

 Turning now towards the sky, civil aviation has also traditionally employed simple communication patterns between airborne agents.
 For